H. L. Davis: Writing career

 In 1932, Davis was awarded a Guggenheim Fellowship.
 The award allowed him to move to Jalisco, Mexico, where he lived for two years, concentrating on his writing.
 There he completed the novel Honey in the Horn, about southern Oregon pioneer life.
 It is a coming-of-age tale set in the early twentieth century.
 This novel received the Harper Prize for best first novel of 1935, together with a $7,500 cash award.
 It was well reviewed by writers such as Robert Penn Warren, although New Yorker critic Clifton Fadiman did not like it.
 The following spring the book won the Pulitzer Prize, and is the only Pulitzer Prize ever awarded to an Oregon born author.
 Davis did not go to New York to receive the Pulitzer in person, saying he did not want to put himself on exhibit.

+His story "Open Winter" that was originally published in The Saturday Evening Post in 1939 was turned into a 1978 television movie called “Trail of Danger” that aired on The Wonderful World of Disney starring Larry Wilcox and Robert Donner.

 The Davises bought a small ranch near Napa, California currently owned by Aaron and Claire Pott and is the estate vineyard known as Châteauneuf du Pott.
 There Davis wrote short stories as his primary source of income, publishing them in such magazines as Collier's and The Saturday Evening Post.
 He continued to work on novels.
 His second novel, Harp of a Thousand Strings, appeared in 1941.
 The long interval from his Pulitzer-winning first novel meant that his second did not receive the notice it would have earlier.
 In fact, although Davis continued to improve as a writer, none of his later efforts received the attention of Honey in the Horn.